 - Default Sliding Longer

-The default values by default are 5 seconds for all the expiration strategies.
-Please refer to Default Expiration explained thoroughly in NCache documentation.
+The default value is 5 seconds for all the expiration strategies.
+Please refer to Default Expiration documentation for more information.

 Configure Expiration using NCache Web Manager

-You can enable expiration and set the duration using NCache Web Manager.
-Let me show you how:
+You can enable expiration and set its duration using NCache Management Center in the following way:

 Configure Expiration using Configuration files